frameless-at/ProcessUserDataTable/README.md

 ### Visual Example 2

-**UserAdminTable with standard user fields and one virtual field showing `created` value as coulumn** The only configuration setting needed for this view is for the virtual field `virtual__created` (see below).
+**UserAdminTable with standard user fields and one virtual field showing `created` value as coulumn**

 ![Example of minimal configuration](img/6_minimal_configuration.png)

+The only configuration setting needed for this view is for the virtual field `virtual__created`:
 ```
 label=Created
 selector=created